frank-qcd-qk/duckietown-lx/braitenberg/README.md

 We hope this works and we don't need more stringent policies.

-You can help us in the following ways.
+You can help us in the following ways:

 ### Retire obsolete submissions